 If you are skilled enough to do some work on your vehicle, you will probably want to get the service information GM publishes.
-You will find a list of publications and how to get them in Section 8, Customer Assistance Information.
 See "Service Publications" in the Index.

-The Maintenance Record provides a place for you to record the maintenance performed on your vehicle.
-Whenever any maintenance is performed, be sure to write it down in this section.
+- "Part B: Owner Checks and Services" tells you what should be checked whenever you stop for fuel.
+It also explains what you can easily do to help keep your vehicle in good condition. - "Part C: Periodic Maintenance Inspections" explains important inspections that your GM dealer's service department or another qualified service center should perform. - "Part D: Recommended Fluids and Lubricants" lists some products GM recommends to help keep your vehicle properly maintained.
+These products, or their equivalents, should be used whether you do the work yourself or have it done. - "Part E: Maintenance Record" provides a place for you to record the maintenance performed on your vehicle.
+Whenever any maintenance is performed, be sure to write it down in this part.
 This will help you determine when your next maintenance should be done.
 In addition, it is a good idea to keep your maintenance receipts.
 They may be needed to qualify your vehicle for warranty repairs.

-Scheduled Maintenance Services
+Part A: Scheduled Maintenance Services